2025 Delaware Fightin' Blue Hens football team

-The 2025 Delaware Fightin' Blue Hens football team represents the University of Delaware as a member of the Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
-They are led by fourth-year head coach Ryan Carty and play their home games at Delaware Stadium in Newark, Delaware.
+The 2025 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
+They were led by fourth-year head coach Ryan Carty and played their home games at Delaware Stadium in Newark, Delaware.

-The 2025 season will be Delaware's first year in Conference USA since transitioning from the NCAA Division I Football Championship Subdivision (FCS).
-They are ineligible for postseason play due to FCS-to-FBS transition rules.
+The 2025 season was Delaware's first year in Conference USA since transitioning from the NCAA Division I Football Championship Subdivision (FCS).
+Although initially declared ineligible for postseason play due to FCS-to-FBS transition rules, they participated in the 68 Ventures Bowl because there were not enough six-win teams eligible for the 42 FBS bowl games.

+The Delaware Fightin' Blue Hens drew an average home attendance of 16,751, the highest of all American football teams from Delaware.